Difford & Tilbrook (album)

 Difford & Tilbrook is the only studio album released by Difford & Tilbrook.
 Chris Difford and Glenn Tilbrook were the main songwriters in the new wave band Squeeze until their 1982 breakup.
 The duo continued to write songs together, and in 1984 released this self-titled effort.

 Because Chris Difford and Glenn Tilbrook have always been the songwriters and only constant members of Squeeze, Difford & Tilbrook is often considered to be a Squeeze album in all but name.
 Several remastered tracks from this album have been included on Squeeze compilations such as Piccadilly Collection and Excess Moderation (both released in 1996), and tracks "Hope Fell Down" and "Love's Crashing Waves" have regularly been included in Squeeze setlists since 2010.
 Tony Visconti produced the album, but A&M rejected his mix, and brought in Eric Thorngren to do a new mix.

+Background

+Popdose described the circumstances around the album's recording as "less than ideal".
+Glenn Tilbrook had recently married Pam Baker who Difford disliked, and had become overly involved with certain aspects of the Difford & Tilbrook project; Difford reported that Baker had requested that she approve and amend his lyrics before she passed them on to Tilbrook.
+Both men also struggled with illegal substance abuse at the time, with Difford using cocaine and Tilbrook heroin.

 Track listing

 All songs written by Difford and Tilbrook.